JanessaTech/exercises/blockchain/my-dpps-home/my-voting/README.md

 ### Which features in react are used in this project?

 - How to use route
-- How to use useState, useEffect
+- How to use useState, useEffect, useRef
 - How to use useNavigate
 - How to use ethers